-OFNoiseas WEIGHTM the optimal filtering method is going to use the noise weight matrix calculated from noise intervals (rather than the noise spectral density as in first order approach).
+OFNoiseas WEIGHTM the optimal filtering method is going to use the noise weight matrix calculated from noise intervals (rather than the noise spectral density as in the previous section).
 Using the noise power spectrum (FFT) is also possible, but it introduces an additional wrong assumption of periodicity.
 The signal-to-noise cost for filtering in the Fourier domain may be small in some cases but it is worth while checking the importance of this cost ([FowlerAlpertDoriese+15]).

 Being the noise covariance matrix, the best estimate energy is (see mathematical development of the first order approach where the variables and should be exchanged because they are not exactly the same):

 where is the unit vector to select only the term that corresponds to the energy (amplitude) of the pulse. is a model matrix whose first column is the pulse shape and the second column is a column of ones in order to can calculate the baseline. is the measured data.